 - Be inelegant.
 Give yourself permission to be inept & ask dumb questions.
 Don’t try to fake it.
 Instead, seek to learn it.

 What do you think?

-From the 4 tips to create learning teams – which stands out to you?
+What stands out to you from the 4 tips to create learning teams?
 How will you see these behaviors on your team(s)?